krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 * allow me to transfer into another EHR system for other care, if necessary
 * integrate w/ mobile or wearable devices

-## Some reasons for lack of technology
-What is the most crucial thing you need to communicate to a doctor -- and what if you cannot communicate it directly?
-For example, what if you have an allergy to a certain medicine that could kill you, but you are unconscious?

-Simple bracelets have been best here.
-Nothing fancy.
+## Technology is Great (Except When it's Not)
+Some people do not have any critical information they must communicate to their healthcare providers.
+Any allergies to medication?
+No.  On any medications?
+No.  Any bizarre diseases?
+No.

+For others, communicating before any treatment is perform can be crucial.
+But what if they are unable to do so?
+Think: unconscious, in shock, or mental breakdown.
+Should we all be chipped and scannable?

-Can we do better?
-Maybe...maybe not.
-Ex: over a decade ago, an implantable chip never took off...
-Could be better, but could pose more risk than it's worth.
+Over a decade ago, an implantable chip never took off...
+Sounded crazy then, and still sounds crazy now.
+Could pose more risk than it's worth.

+Fact is, simple bracelets have been best here.
+Technology isn't always necessary.
+Still, researcher and engineers tend to wonder: Can we do better?
+In some areas of healthcare, we certainly can -- but it's been hard to gain traction.

+As anyone who has gone to their general practitioner who recommends an ENT who recommends a neurologist who recommends a radiologist knows:  it annoying to have to fill out paperwork every time you show up to a new clinic.
+Can't you just swipe a card like you do at the ATM?
+A "smart card" like this has already been tried, but never picked up.
+(Still seems somewhat promising to me though.)

--- smart card (isn't it annoying to have to fill out paperwork every time you show up to a new clinic) -- cloud solutions, e.g., MS HealthVault (RIP),  Google Health (also did not catch on) -- why did these technologies fail?  bracelet good enough! also, it was on patients to keep these things up to date...
+-- cloud solutions, e.g., MS HealthVault (RIP),  Google Health (also did not catch on) -- why did these technologies fail?  bracelet good enough! also, it was on patients to keep these things up to date...
 Google refused to partner w/ health institutions, and so their tech could not be a part of the HIPAA chain
 -- EHRs and patient portals were incentivized by federal gov't starting in 2009, which ramped up interest in creating them well (and by this point, are considered...decent)